heksaani/InnuendoCliCpouta/README.md

  Please note that the excel file, Innuendo_reports.xlsx has all reports, each one in a separate excel sheet.

  - **Visualising ChewBBACA allelic profiles using Grapetree**:
   Grapetree (version 2.2.0) is installed on InnuendoCLI machine and can be used for the visualization of allelic profiles.
-You can type the following command on the termincal of InnuendoCLI machine to start grapetree programme:
+You can use the following command to launch grapetree:

   ```bash
   > grapetree
   ```
- Once the software is started one can access it from here: http://195.148.22.5:5000/
+ Once the software is started, one can access it from here: http://floating_ip:5000/.
+The floating_ip is sent seperately in e-mail.

- As metadata needs to be compiled into metadata database for the in-house generated allelic profiles as well as published data, one can only visualise the raw samples.
-We have created a tool for searching nearest neighbours and fetching the allelec profiles of the neighbour.
-You have to create a query file with a sample allelic  profile.
-You will be able to search the nearest neighbours of the sample as below:
+ As metadata need to be compiled into metadata database for the in-house generated allelic profiles as well as published data, one can only visualise the raw samples.
+A search tool is created for searching nearest neighbours and fetching the corresponding allelec profiles of the neighbours.
+You have to create a query file with a sample allelic  profile (check example file:indexquery in this GitHub) and the search the nearest neighbours of the sample as below:

 ```bash
 > index_profiles indexquery
 ```
-The above command will produce a file (file name: "indexquery_nearest_profiles.tsv") with nearest neighbours along with their allelic profiles.
+Above command will produce a file (file name: "indexquery_nearest_profiles.tsv") with nearest neighbours along with their allelic profiles.
 This can be used to generate tree visualisations with GrapeTree software.

 - **Troubleshooting Guide**: <br>